 Cons:

-• It does not offer many options for integrating with third-party systems, which makes it difficult to customize processes and automate certain tasks.
+- It does not offer many options to integrate with third-party systems, making it difficult to customize processes and automate certain tasks.

-• It has slower adoption rates than some of its competitors due to lack of awareness and understanding about the software.
+- It has slower adoption rates than some competitors due to a lack of awareness and understanding about the software.

 LucaNet pricing